squarepupil/website-pages/project.md

 * imgsrc.
 This takes in a file name and outputs an image element with a srcset.
 * images.
 This is for simple image placement in the main document.
-It is parsed as  !FNAME caption!alt, classes
+It is parsed as  !fname, caption!alt, classes
 * js-string  This makes a snippet into something that can be saved as a javascript string to be read in (converts newlines to escaped newlines and the surrounding quote type being escaped as well.